 Find out how to play and get some gift ideas in our Funny White Elephant Gifts Ideas Under $20.
 There are gift ideas for both kids and adults.
 So you can do this at family parties too!

 14. Plan Some Family Bonding Time

 Use the holiday time to reconnect as a family.
 Enjoy fun family bonding activities at home to bring you closer.
 Quick things your family can do together to create a strong family bond and learn more about each other.

-Give Back to the Community
+15. Give Back to the Community by Volunteering Together

 Volunteering is a perfect Christmas activity for families to celebrate the spirit of Christmas.
 An easy thing to do at home is to write thank-you letters to troops and first responders.

-Thank People In Your Community
+16. Thank People In Your Community

 Teachers have been working hard this year to remotely teach and adjust to social distancing in classes.
 Have the kids make a gift to say thank you to their teachers.

 Use our free printable Thank you Letter to add a personal touch and send a small gift.

 Find gift ideas on our list of What Teachers Really Want this Year.